abhi17181/delta-demo/README.md

 # delta-demo
-This is for delta Demo
+This is a Demo for Git &amp; Github class.